 Chambers USA 2022

 Gavin Villareal is the Partner in Charge of the Austin office and the Austin office Litigation Department Chair.
 He represents clients in a wide variety of complex business-related disputes in state and federal trial and appellate courts, including in complex multidistrict litigation matters, as well as before the U.S. Securities and Exchange Commission and the Public Company Accounting Oversight Board (PCAOB).
-Recognized by Best Lawyers in America for commercial litigation (2021-2024), he has significant first-chair experience litigating claims alleging professional negligence, misappropriation of trade secrets, breach of fiduciary duty, and financial services fraud.
-He is the Litigation Department Chair in the Austin office.
+Recognized by Best Lawyers in America for commercial litigation (2021-2024), he has significant first-chair experience litigating claims alleging professional negligence, misappropriation of trade secrets, breach of fiduciary duty, and financial services fraud, as well as claims involving state and federal constitutional and statutory issues.

 Mr. Villareal has held leadership positions in numerous professional and community organizations.
 He is past chair of the ABA's Professional Liability Litigation Committee for the ABA's Section of Litigation.
 He is an Elected Member of the American Law Institute, a Fellow of the Texas Bar Foundation, and he has held leadership roles with the Austin Bar Foundation, the Austin Bar Association, the Austin Young Lawyers Association, the Hispanic Bar Association of Austin, the HBAA Charitable Foundation, the Mexican-American Bar Association of Texas, Volunteer Legal Services of Central Texas, the Mexic-Arte Museum and the Harvard Club of Austin.
 He currently serves on the board of Austin PBS and the Texas Business Hall of Fame Foundation, and is a member of the Dell Seton Community Leadership Council for Dell Seton Medical Center at the University of Texas at Austin.